 Policy C-2F: All county, regional, state and federal water quality standards shall continue to be enforced in the Town of Cutler Bay.

-Policy C-2G: By 2008, the Town will hand out water conservation booklets and brochures at the Town Hall and on the official Town website as well as other public facilities.
+Policy C-2G: The Town will continue to make water conservation information available on the official Town website and at Town facilities.